postandcourier/infant-mortality/three-rail-text.md

 The doctor then said, “I’m sorry, but we don’t think the baby will survive after birth.”

 Laura gasped.
-She was stunned, feeling blindsided.
+She was blindsided and stunned.
 None of her previous doctors had even hinted death was a possibility for the baby she would name Noah.

 The MUSC physician was surprised Laura hadn’t been told earlier.